At Podia, your monthly or annual email plan is calculated based on the number of active subscribers you have.

 You can check all of our Podia Email plans on our pricing page.

+Once your plan is selected, email sending capability will be unlocked.
 This means you can send unlimited emails up to your subscriber limit.

 Changing and upgrading your email plan